Rhythmic combat game – Nintendo DS – 2006

 Fitting my ideas into guidelines and marketing decisions.

 How to work in no-optimal conditions.

 Dancefloor was my first project as a game designer.
 It’s a rhythm game on Nintendo DS, close to the Dance Dance Revolution series with a test of Bust-A-Groove.
-The game was meant to be played with a proprietary peripheral device, that our the publisher wanted to sell with the game.
+The game was meant to be played with a proprietary peripheral device, that the publisher wanted to sell with the game.
 This drove the whole game’s conception.

-From this concept, I wanted to modify the classical rules coming from Dance Dance Revolution, in order to use the Nintendo DS’s touchscreen in the best way possible and added some principles we found generally in beat’em all games.
+From this concept, I wanted to modify the classical rules coming from Dance Dance Revolution, in order to use the Nintendo DS’s touchscreen in the best way possible and added some principles we found generally in beat’em up games.
 That’s why the player character dance against an IA character and can perform combos.
 Those combos are to be performed during free sequences, but hard defined in the timeline of a song, and allowed the player to trigger a fury move.